illixion/blog.illixion.com/content/posts/colima-home-assistant.md

 Follow the on-screen instructions to create an account, name your home, choose your location and units, and discover your devices.
 You can also customize your dashboard, add integrations, create automations, and more.

-Note that discovery will still not work at this stage, you need to go to Settings → System → Network and change the network interface under "Network Adapter".
+Note that discovery will still not work at this stage, you will first need to enable ["advanced mode"](https://www.home-assistant.io/blog/2019/07/17/release-96/#advanced-mode) in your Home Assistant profile page, then go to Settings → System → Network and change the network interface under "Network Adapter".
 Uncheck "Auto Configure" and select the correct interface, it should be called `lima0` and use the IP address of the Home Assistant instance.
 This is what it should look like:

 ![Home Assistant network settings](/post_files/colima-home-assistant/hassio_network.png)